theislab/scarches/docs/about.rst

 .. note::

-   From version `0.3.0` we moved to PyTorch, however, you can still install the latest Tensoflow version by installing `0.2.4`.
+   From version `0.3.0` we moved to PyTorch, however, you can still install the latest Tensorflow version by installing `0.2.4`.

 What can you do with scArches?
 -------------------------------